Vaalco Energy (EGY) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the oil and natural gas explorer had gained 2.4% in the past month.
-In that same time, the Oils-Energy sector gained 11.36%, while the S&P 500 gained 6.22%.
+Coming into today, shares of the oil and natural gas explorer had lost 9.23% in the past month.
+In that same time, the Oils-Energy sector gained 7.91%, while the S&P 500 gained 2.61%.

 Wall Street will be looking for positivity from Vaalco Energy as it approaches its next earnings report date.
-In that report, analysts expect Vaalco Energy to post earnings of $0.49 per share.
-This would mark year-over-year growth of 40%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $140.29 million, up 104.33% from the year-ago period.
+The company is expected to report EPS of $0.49, up 40% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $140.29 million, up 104.33% from the prior-year quarter.

 Investors might also notice recent changes to analyst estimates for Vaalco Energy.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Vaalco Energy currently has a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Vaalco Energy is currently sporting a Zacks Rank of #1 (Strong Buy).

-Valuation is also important, so investors should note that Vaalco Energy has a Forward P/E ratio of 1.95 right now.
-This represents a discount compared to its industry's average Forward P/E of 6.85.
+Digging into valuation, Vaalco Energy currently has a Forward P/E ratio of 1.89.
+This valuation marks a discount compared to its industry's average Forward P/E of 6.27.

 The Oil and Gas - Exploration and Production - International industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 186, putting it in the bottom 27% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 200, which puts it in the bottom 21% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.